jfogarty/mmeddle/docs/DEVELOPERS.md

 terms.
 This should not restate the jsdoc and should try not be more than a page long.

-The generated docs can be accessed via [../api/index.html](../api/index.html).
+The generated docs can be accessed via [../api/index.html](../api/index.html) (if you have built them locally and this MD is local), or from the [OpenShift mMeddle Server][openshift-mm-api-url].

 ## Debugging